EduardoZepeda/coffee-bytes-hugo/content/posts/go-lenguaje-de-programacion-introduccion-al-lenguaje-variables-y-tipos-de-dato/index.en.md

 ![Compilation error in go due to unused variables](images/ErrorCompilacionGo.png "Compilation is not allowed if there are unused variables.")

-However it doesn't force you to check for nil values.
+However it doesn't force you to check for nil values, which me and other developers think it is a weak part of the language.

 ## The most popular mascot in programming